 Are you doing business in an emerging market or a developing country?
 Or do you represent an investment fund that invests in businesses in such countries?
 Are you in need of assistance when it comes to arranging funding?
 By doing business in developing countries and emerging markets, entrepreneurs contribute to economic and social improvements in these countries.
 The Ministry of Foreign Affairs encourages these developments and DGGF can help you!
 This page provides you with the possibilities that DGGF offers.

-Entrepreneurs doing business in emerging markets and developing countries, often have a great contribution to economic and social improvements in these countries.
+Entrepreneurs doing business in emerging markets and developing countries, often contribute hugely to economic and social improvements in these countries.
 The Ministry of Foreign Affairs encourages this.

 Do you want to export capital goods to one or more of the DGGF countries?
-If so the Exporting Dutch SME track has the following possibilities:
+If so the Exporting Dutch entrepreneurs track has the following possibilities:

 Exporters of capital goods

 DGGF provides export credit insurance and export financing to exporters of capital goods.
 You can insure transactions up to €15 million worth with the DGGF to cover the cost of manufacture and payment risks when exporting capital goods.
 You can take out this insurance at Atradius Dutch State Business.

 You may also be eligible for up to €5 million in suppliers' credit to customers in one the DGGF countries This is an option if your bank does not provide financial support for an export transaction.
 More information.
 Or check in just 5 minutes whether your business meets the DGGF criteria.